EmpowerPlastic/empowerchain/chain/x/plasticcredit/spec/02_state.md

 - Applicant: `0x03 | applicantID | -> ProtocolBuffer(Applicant)`

+## Credit Class

+A Credit Class is the description of a type of plastic credit.
+It is created and owned by a single issuer.

+A Credit Class consists of the following fields: `id`, `issuer_id`, `name`, `denom`, with `id` being the unique identifier for a credit class.

+The `issuer_id` field is the direct link to the Issuer that has created and operates this Credit Class.

+`name` is mainly a human-readable name for a credit class such as "Empower Plastic Credits".

+`denom` is the short unique denominator for the plastic credits in this credit class (e.g. "PCRD")

+- Credit Class: `0x04 | creditClassID | -> ProtocolBuffer(CreditClass)`

 ## Credit Collection

 Credit Collection contains references to formal information about the collection and overall amount of minted and retired credits.